microsoft/terminal/doc/specs/#2325 - Default Profile Settings.md

 list of profiles.
 All the profiles, and the defaults are all under the `"profiles"` object.
 Makes sense.

+##### Backwards compatible
+Fortunately, we can add this functionality _without breaking the existing schema_.
+With Jsoncpp, we can determine at runtime if an object is an _array_ or an _object_.
+If it's an array, we can fall back to the current behavior, safe in our knowledge that there's no defaults object.
+If the object is an array however, we can then dig into the object to find the default profile and the list of profiles.

 #### Concerns
 ##### Substantial schema change
 This is a pretty big delta to the settings schema.
 Instead of using `profiles` as a list of `Profile` objects, it instead becomes an object, with a list inside it.

-Technically, we could gracefully upgrade this.
+As noted above, we could gracefully upgrade this.
 If the `profiles` object is a list, then we can assume there's no `defaults`.
 This ensures that user's current settings files don't break.
+This is not a major problem.

 ##### Adds another level of indentation to all profiles
 Some people just hate having things indented this much.
 4 layers of indentation